actaso/starterkit/playbook/TECHSTACK.md

 ## Tech used
 - NextJs for the web application + api backend (deployed through vercel)
+- Tailwind for styling, shadcn for default components
 - Expo for native mobile apps
 - Tauri for native desktop apps
 - Posthog for analytics